How To Grow, Harvest, And Cook With Basil

 - Take the dried basil and crush it in your hand.
 This will maximize the flavor.
 Dried spices are not immortal.
-Your dried spices should last about 2-3 years when stored and sealed in a cool, dry place.
+When stored and sealed in a cool, dry place, your dried spices should last about 2-3 years.
 If the scent is weak, you can increase the quantity.

 Marcella Hazan’s Pesto

-I saw the late, great chef, Marcella Hazan, speak at a book fair in St Petersburg, Florida.
+I saw the late, great chef, Marcella Hazan, speak at a St Petersburg, Florida book fair.
 I have her book “Essentials of Classic Italian Cooking.”
 It includes the best pesto I ever ate, and I can make it from the garden any day and quickly, too.
 She was a fascinating character and did not suffer fools gladly!